lefevre-fraser/GME/Doc/README_in.txt

 ************************************************

-Release Notes of Release NEXT
+Release Notes of Release r9.8.19
 -------------------------------
   - GUI uses the DisplayedName property if role name and kind name matches